 Early February turned out to be a very busy time for the countries participating in the SREP – the Program for Scaling up Renewable Energy in Low Income Countries – one of the four programs of the Climate Investment Funds (CIF).
-First, representatives from over 20 SREP countries traveled to Phnom Penh, Cambodia, for the SREP Pilot Countries Meeting, and then to Nay Pyi Taw, Myanmar for a mini-grids learning event organized jointly by the CIF and the World Bank Energy Management Assistance Program (ESMAP).
+First, representatives from over 20 SREP countries traveled to Phnom Penh, Cambodia, for the SREP Pilot Countries Meeting, and then to Nay Pyi Taw, Myanmar for a mini-grids learning event organized jointly by the CIF and the World Bank Energy Sector Management Assistance Program (ESMAP).

 Cambodia is the newest SREP country that presented its investment plan last June.
 Myanmar expressed its interest to join the SREP three years ago but was not selected mainly due to the lack of an enabling policy environment for renewable energy development.
 Both of these rapidly growing Southeast Asian countries have set ambitious electrification targets.
 The Royal Government of Cambodia aims to expand electricity grids to all villages by 2020 and to 70 percent of all households by 2030, while the Republic of the Union of Myanmar is committed to achieving universal electricity access by 2030 through implementation of both grid and off-grid programs.